ochocinco0601/nr-labs-pathpoint/docs/guides/usage/concepts.md

 ### Time Period

 You may be wondering what time period the Pathpoint flow is showing.
 The answer is .. no time period.
 Pathpoint shows **current state**, meaning the current health status of its underlying Signals.
+In many parts of New Relic, a dynamic time picker is available to adjust the scope of time under consideration.
+Since Pathpoint reflects current health, this time picker has no meaning, and is not available.

-In our sample Flow, the incident that has turned the `Box` Signal red was opened 3 days ago.
+In our sample Flow, the incident that has turned the `Box` Signal red was opened 24 hours ago.
 The warning incident affecting the `packing-room` service was opened 3 minutes ago.
 Because both incidents are still active, they are both surfaced in Pathpoint.

-In other words: regardless of when an incident was opened, if it is active, it will show up in Pathpoint.

-In many parts of New Relic, a dynamic time picker is available to adjust the scope of time under consideration.
-Since Pathpoint reflects current health, this time picker has no meaning, and is not available.
+This holds true 100% of the time for entity-based signals.
+For alert-based signals, there is a caveat: the incident must have been opened in the **past 3 days** in order to be visible in Pathpoint.
+The 3 day limit is applied to ensure acceptable performance outcomes, but be aware that very long-lived alerts may not show up in Pathpoint (it should be noted that long-lived alerts are an anti-pattern - see [Manage Alert Quality](http://docs.newrelic.com/docs/tutorial-create-alerts/manage-alert-quality) for guidance on improving the quality and utility of your alert definitions.)

-That said, the Playback feature allows you to review the historical state of a Flow - see [Revisit a period of time](usage.md#how-to-playback) to find out how.
+That said, the **Playback** feature allows you to review the historical state of a Flow - see [Revisit a period of time](usage.md#how-to-playback) for complete information on selecting the timeframes used in Playback.
+Since Playback does not look at current state, it also leverages the 3-day offset to capture any incidents that started at most 3 days prior to the start of the Playback window.
+For instance, if the Playback window is set to 10 AM - 11 AM, it will include any active incidents that started at most 3 days before 10AM.

-The **KPI bar** represents the exception to this handling of time period.
+The **KPI bar** also represents an exception to the "current state" handling of time period.
 Since KPIs are defined using standard NRQL, they have a time period baked into their definition.
-The KPI bar by default uses the time periods included the in the underlying NRQL statements, but also allows the time period affecting the bar to be customized.
-See [Customize the View](usage.md#how-to-change-view) for more information.
+The KPI bar by default uses the time periods included the in the underlying NRQL statements, but also allows the time period affecting the bar to be changed using its built-in time picker dropdown.

 ## <a id="Access"></a>Access Permissions